C

 The SequentialAnimation type is also useful for playing transition animations because animations are played in parallel inside transitions.

-Controlling Animations
+Controlling animations

-There are different methods to control animations.
+The sections below describe different methods to control animations.

-Animation Playback
+Animation playback

 Easing